BBQuack/FS-V2-autofish/README.md

 # Firestone V2 AutoFisher

 Welcome to the Firestone V2 AutoFisher!
 This tool is designed to automate fishing in Roblox games by detecting changes in the screen's visuals.
+Python 3.9

 ## How to Use